 The surname Emmony was first found in Berkshire, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Emmony family

-Another 145 words (10 lines of text) are included under the topic Early Emmony History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Emmony research.
+Another 73 words (5 lines of text) are included under the topic Early Emmony History in all our PDF Extended History products and printed products wherever possible.